newrelic/open-install-library/docs/mongodb.md

 The steps on those links above are summarized for your convenience as follows:

 1. In your MongoDB server, create a `ca` folder for example: `/home/admin/ca`.
-2. Copy/save the .cnf files mentioned in the initial steps in the MongoDB documentation links above to the folder created in `step 1`.
+2. Create the `.cnf` files with their appropriate content as mentioned in the initial steps in the MongoDB documentation links above to the folder created in `step 1`.
-3. Open the `openssl-test-server.cnf` and go to the `alt-names` section of that file to update the `DNS/IP` details of your MongoDB server/instance.
-For example:
+3. One of those `.cnf` files is `openssl-test-server.cnf`.
+Open it and go to the `alt-names` section of this file to update the `DNS/IP` details of your MongoDB server/instance.
+After updating it, it should look similar to this example:
     ```sh
     ...
     [ alt_names ]